Civil Penalty Notices: What UK Employers Need to Know

 • A Home Office inspection under your sponsor licence

-During a visit, Home Office officers will:
+Where a visit does happen, Home Office officers will:

 If a worker cannot prove their right to work—or your documentation is missing or incomplete—you may be issued a civil penalty notice.